adbrei/poem_code/README.md

     5   3   1   6   4   2   7

-Starting at 1, 2, ... , n list the letters of the Mad Hatter's message "ttialmh" (without the indicator letter) below the indicator word:
+Starting at position 1, 2, ..., 7 list the letters of the Mad Hatter's message "ttialmh" (without the indicator letter) below the indicator word:

     t   e   a   t   r   a   y